 As I was a kid I used to think my mother was the best cook in the entire country.
 I eventually learned that there was a better cook than my mother.
-It was my aunt, “imo”.
-This anchovy kimchi stew (myulchi kimchi jjigae, 멸치김치찌개) recipe came from her.
+It was my aunt, “Emo”.
+This anchovy kimchi stew (myulchi kimchi jjigae, 멸치김치찌개) recipe is from her.

 She was my mother’s older sister; 9 years older.
 She was very talented in cooking, sewing, quilting, needle work, crafting, and you name it.
 Her house was decorated with many of handmade crafts that she created.
 She was like the 80’s Korean version of Martha Stewart if I can describe her more correctly.

 This is a cherished family recipe that I would like to share with you.
 If you are kimchi stew (kimchi jjigae) lover, try it.
 You won’t regret it.
 I will share a few recipe tips to make this stew extra-delicious.

 You will need to remove the head and the gunk of the dried anchovies, then toast them for 1-2 minutes.
 This will remove the fish smell.